Social Networking Site for Scientists and Researchers

 10. Political Group

 For example, the Democratic Party and the Republican Party are the two major political groups.
-From a political perspective, most American voters are members of Democratic or Republican political parties.
+From a political perspective, most American voters are members of the Democratic or Republican political parties.

 In conclusion, the ten types of social groups are primary group, secondary group, self-help group, learning group, service group, civic group, work group, public group, virtual group, and political group.
 Then members of these groups communicate and work together for people’s well-being.
 The advantages of small group communication are enhancing performance, member satisfaction, and greater civic engagement.